kishore-rajkumar/git-branching-flow/simulation-example-git-flow-branching-model.md

-# Simulation - Collaborative Feature Development with Git Flow
+# A Simulation - Collaborative Feature Development with Git Flow
 _Multi-Developer Branching and Release Management for Expense Tracker MVP_

 ## Overview